parkan/sheltie/README.md

 The `-p` progress flag is used to get more detailed information about the state of the retrieval.

-_Note: If you received a timeout issue, try using the `-t` flag to increase your timeout time to something longer than 20 seconds.
+_Note: If you received a timeout issue, try using `--global-timeout` to increase the timeout.
 Retrievability of some CIDs is highly variable on local network characteristics._

-_Note: For the internet cautious out there, the `bafybeic56z3yccnla3cutmvqsn5zy3g24muupcsjtoyp3pu5pm5amurjx4` CID is a directory that has a video titled `birb.mp4`, which is a video of a bird bouncing to the song "Around the World" by Daft Punk.
-We've been using it internally during the development of Sheltie to test with._
+_Note: For the internet cautious out there, the `bafybeic56z3yccnla3cutmvqsn5zy3g24muupcsjtoyp3pu5pm5amurjx4` CID is a directory containing a short video file.
+You may use it to test Sheltie._

 To extract the contents of the `fetch-example.car` file we created in the previous example, we would run: